meeplemaker/idl4-cc-rpi-install/README.md

 ### Step 1

-On your Raspberry Pi, open a terminal window and type:
+On your Raspberry Pi, open a terminal window and type

     sudo apt update

+Next, type

     sudo apt upgrade

+When this is finished, your system is up-to-date.
+It's wise to reboot your Raspberry Pi using

+    sudo reboot

 ## Node-JS